 - what to change to affect a different outcome – which is where the real power lies

-We need to be using all that data, information and knowledge to provide the map that gets our stakeholders to INFORMED ACTIONS.
+We need to be using all that data, information and knowledge to provide the map that gets our stakeholders to ACTIONABLE INSIGHTS.
 The image illustrates the Infogineering Model, and you can click to find out more.